-Course description: This graduate seminar provides an overview of the research frontier on governance in developing countries, including democracies, electoral autocracies, and authoritarian regimes.
+This graduate seminar provides an overview of the research frontier on political accountability and governance in developing countries, including democracies, electoral autocracies, and authoritarian regimes.
 Topics include democratization and democratic erosion, voting behavior, clientelism, accountability, the bureaucracy, and the role of foreign aid.
 While including some foundational readings, the syllabus puts emphasis on recent work.
 Readings primarily draw from comparative politics, political economy, and development economics.
-In addition to theory and empirics, the course focusses on the nuts and bolts of implementing governance-related fieldwork in developing countries.
+In addition to theory and empirics, the course focuses on the nuts and bolts of collecting qualitative and quantitative primary data.
+Parts of this seminar are hands-on, and students are expected to have a background in causal inference and statistical programming.
+Students will replicate and extend the data analysis of a recent study, write a peer review of an academic article, and write a research proposal or pre-analysis plan.

 Politics of Development in Africa (Gov 94PI), advanced undergraduate seminar, Fall 2017 and Fall 2018.
 Syllabus